Anomalopus

-Anomalopus is a genus of worm-skinks, smallish smooth-scaled burrowing lizards in the family Scincidae.
+Anomalopus is a genus of worm-skinks, smallish smooth-scaled burrowing lizards in the subfamily Sphenomorphinae of the family Scincidae.
 The genus is endemic to the eastern half of Australia.
 The genus belongs to a clade in the Sphenomorphus group which contains such genera as Ctenotus and the close relatives Eulamprus and Gnypetoscincus (Austin & Arnold 2006).

 Species

 The following species are recognized as being valid.